moc89/ProductManagementApi/README.md

 # Product Management API

 ## Overview
-The **Product Management API** is a RESTful web service built with ASP.NET Core that allows clients to manage product data.
+The **Product Management API** is a RESTful web service built with .NET9 that allows clients to manage product data.
 It provides endpoints for retrieving product lists, creating new products, and generating mock reports.

 ## Technologies Used
-- **ASP.NET Core** for building the API
+- **.NET 9** for building the API (
 - **C#** for backend development
-- **Microsoft.AspNetCore.Mvc** for API controllers
+- **Swagger** for API documentation.
 - **Dependency Injection** for managing services
 - **Task-based Asynchronous Pattern (TAP)** for asynchronous operations
 - **Logging (Console Logging as a placeholder, recommended: Serilog)**